Apple announces its 2021 Apple Design Award winners – TechCrunch

-Apple incorporated the announcement of this year’s Apple Design Award winners into its virtual Worldwide Developer Conference (WWDC) online event, instead of waiting until the event had wrapped, like last year.
+Apple incorporated the announcement of this year’s Apple Design Award winners into its virtual Worldwide Developers Conference (WWDC) online event instead of waiting until the event had wrapped, like last year.
 Ahead of WWDC, Apple previewed the finalists, whose apps and games showcased a combination of technical achievement, design and ingenuity.
 This evening, Apple announced the winners across six new award categories.

 In each category, Apple selected one app and one game as the winner.